 Paper is easily available and with just a pair of scissors and some add-ons you are ready to go.
-The humble newspaper is best used for paper-mache projects.
+The humble newspaper is best used for easy paper craft projects.
 Once completed just paint over to cover the reach of the media.
 Or varnish a clear coat to keep your collaged message visible.

 2. Embroidery –

-One of the ancient methods still used today to decorate our cloths and home fabrics, the method has changed little over the centuries.
-Embroidery is easy to pick-up and can be started with a needle, thread, and any piece of cloth or even on your favorite jeans.
+One of the ancient methods still used today to decorate our cloths and home fabrics, the method has changed little over the centuries. hand embroidery designs are easy to pick-up and can be started with a embroidery needles, threads and any piece of cloth or even on your favorite jeans.

 Highly portable, you can take your project around like a handkerchief and even pass airport security (but don’t take our word for it).
-Embroider on hand towels, table napkins or cushion covers and show off your work to guests.
+Embroidery patterns on hand towels, table napkins or cushion covers and show off your work to guests.

 3. Candle making –

 Whatever candle type you make, they all will need wax, a wick and any self-standing shape.
-Before you begin set a designated work space and lay out some old newspapers to make cleaning up easier.
-Candles can be as adventurous as the person making them so don’t hold back on your imagination.
+Before you begin, set a designated work space and lay out some old newspapers to make cleaning up easier.
+Candle making can be as adventurous as the person making them so don’t hold back on your imagination.

 The completed works of art were only up for sale in chic markets, a misconception that you need to be a pro to weave.
 Tapestry weaving is easy to start, even with a 4x4 or 8x8 weaving frame.
 You can DIY a frame from cardboard cut out from a box, its’ that simple.
 When watching tutorials don’t get overwhelmed with understanding the warp and weft.
 Start with beginner tutorials.